Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 Gift Funds — Money given by an approved donor to help with a homebuyer’s down payment or closing costs.

-Good Faith Estimate (GFE) — A former disclosure outlining estimated loan fees; replaced by the Loan Estimate (LE).
+Good Faith Estimate (Legacy GFE) — A pre‑2015 disclosure outlining estimated loan fees; replaced by the Loan Estimate (LE).

 Government‑Backed Loan — A mortgage insured or guaranteed by FHA, VA, or USDA.